mhrashvand1/wisgoon-scraper-api/README.md

 - The display order of posts for each page is based on source_created, which you can change or filter based on.
 You can also search the title and text of posts.

-- By running the project, a superuser will be generated with username "rashvand" and password "1234", which you can use to log in to the admin panel.

 -----
 ## Run